-Is Nasty Gal Fast Fashion in 2023?
+Is Nasty Gal Fast Fashion 2024?
 Brand Check-Up & Alternatives

 But as quickly as that can happen with the height of success, things can go downhill at least as quickly: in 2015, an employee sued Sophia Amuroso because she and two other female employees had been fired shortly before her maternity leave.
 In 2016, the brand filed for bankruptcy, and shortly after, Sophia Amuroso resigned.
 Now that’s what we call a roller coaster of emotions – and sales…